robertreppel/gherk-book/README.markdown

 There is no database.

 __DISCLAIMER:__ I'm not an accountant.
 This was put together in a hurry, with domain knowledge googled on the fly.
 Stay out of jail.

+(For example: There is currently something wrong with the way sales tax is handled.)